Applying for British Citizenship

 The ceremony is carried out by a registrar on behalf of the local authority at a local venue within the Council's area.
-At the ceremony, applicants are required to swear an Oath or Affirmation of Allegiance to Her Majesty the Queen and to say a pledge of loyalty to the United Kingdom.
+At the ceremony, applicants are required to swear an Oath or Affirmation of Allegiance to His Majesty the King and to say a pledge of loyalty to the United Kingdom.

 When you receive your letter from the Home Office, you have 90 days to attend a citizenship ceremony.
 Your invitation to attend a ceremony will be sent by the Registrar for East Dunbartonshire Council and will include contact details.
 Ceremonies are usually held at Kilmardinny House, Bearsden.